Facebook antitrust complaint dismissed by federal judge

 Officials had targeted Facebook over its acquisitions of other platforms like Instagram and WhatsApp in a pair of lawsuits filed last December, accusing the company of using its wealth to buy out potential competitors.

-A Facebook spokesperson didn’t immediately respond to an inquiry from FOX Business.
-But the company previously pointed to platforms like TikTok, iMessage, Twitter, Snapchat, LinkedIn and YouTube to argue that the government’s allegation that it has monopolized social networking "doesn’t make sense."
+In response, the company previously pointed to platforms like TikTok, iMessage, Twitter, Snapchat, LinkedIn and YouTube to argue that the government’s allegation that it has monopolized social networking "doesn’t make sense."

 GET FOX BUSINESS ON THE GO BY CLICKING HERE